-The ride home on most 6 hour trips is about 2 hours.
+The ride home on most half day trips is about 2 hours.
 That is because we usually start fishing closer to shore and end up at our farthest point.
 When time is up, everyone will reel up their lines and your deckhand will help you stow your gear properly.

 On the ride home, your deckhand will be cleaning the boat, tackle and the back deck.
 We ask that you be courteous and step inside during parts of his washing so you don’t get a bath yourself.
 After he gets things clean, he will signal to you that it is ok to come back outside.
 It is important to keep the boat clean for you and for the next group that comes on board after you.
 Most of the time, once people get inside that air conditioned cabin after an exhausting fishing trip, they fall asleep or take naps.
 We strive to give you the cleanest boat and want you to appreciate having a clean place to relax.

 Arrival At The Marina Dock